Generally speaking, you can store any kind of files in a git repository.

 As a last resort, you can still enable SSH access to the device and assign the IP address from the Linux shell using the standard Linux way to do this.

 Yes.
 If you have access to your DNS, we recommend that you assign a static IP address to the device on your DHCP server and set up a DNS record.
-If you router supports “hair pinning” and you have set up port forwarding, you can also set up the public IP address as the DNS address, so that you can use the same DNS address inside and outside your LAN.
+If your router supports “hair pinning” and you have set up port forwarding, you can also set up the public IP address as the DNS address, so that you can use the same DNS address inside and outside your LAN.

 Yes and no. The web front end does not provide you with any help setting this up.
-However if you enable SSH you can log in and do this on your own in Linux.
+However, if you enable SSH, you can log in and do this on your own in Linux.
 Depending on how many people need this, we might add this to the web front end some day and ship it with a software update.

 This is something we might look into in later versions, as it helps running a critical service in the network.
 This would currently fall into the feedback category.

 Yes and no. In the end, the device is a Linux computer that can do many things, like servicing files or managing network addresses.
-However it defeats the purpose of the standalone device to run additional services that will ultimately break the security model for the device.
+However, it defeats the purpose of the standalone device to run additional services that will ultimately break the security model for the device.
 Although we won’t stop you, we strongly discourage you from running additional services on the device.

 You can use standard USB power supplies.
 In some countries that have non-mainstream power outlets (from a global perspective) it might make sense to use your own power supply.
 You might want to make sure that the power is not accidentally plugged out, as this requires re-entry of the file system password.
-In counties with frequent power outages it also makes sense to have the power supply on a UPS (Uninterruptible Power Supply).
+In counties with frequent power outages, it also makes sense to have the power supply on a UPS (Uninterruptible Power Supply).

 Not necessarily.
 But we recommend that you install the device properly in a suitable location.
 If you have a server closet with a wood panel, this would be a great location to install the device using the screws that we supplied.
 Using the screws makes it harder to take the device.
 If possible, you should also fix the cable to the power supply to make sure that it does not get removed easily.
 The environment should not be wet, have a high humidity, be very hot or very cold.
 You can for example also install the device right under your table, as this is usually a location with moderate climate.
 Because the device is rather small and does not generate any noise, it will not bother you when working.

 No. You own the device and may run the device as long as you wish.
-For software updates you will have to pay an extra fee of 99 USD, but there is no obligation to do that.
+For software updates, you will have to pay an extra fee of 99 USD, but there is no obligation to do that.
 The first year you can update the gitstorage software without extra charges.

 It would be unrealistic to promise free software updates for the lifetime of the product.
-For the first year we provide software updates for free, but after that there needs to be a realistic business model that makes it possible to pay people for product improvements.
+For the first year we provide software updates for free, but after that, there needs to be a realistic business model that makes it possible to pay people for product improvements.
 Compared to other products and services in the space, we believe the fee is still quite reasonable and because there is no obligation has only benefits for the customer.

 We encourage that you share your experience with the device on the public forums and places for product comments.
 You may also share your experience in a private conversation.
-We would love to hear how the device is used and what we can do to make it suitable in more environments.
+We would love to hear how the device is used and what we can do to make it suitable for more environments.

 No. We did not put any backdoors into the software.
-If you lose your passwords for the device and for the backup, you’ll lose access to your data.
+If you lose your passwords for the device and the backup, you’ll lose access to your data.
 This will be final.
 This is why you should store your password in a safe location.
 If you have a copy of the repository on a client, you should be able to restore at least most of the relevant information.

-For the admin login, the encryption of the memory card and for the backup encryption you should choose really good passwords.
+For the admin login, the encryption of the memory card and for the backup encryption, you should choose really good passwords.
 The password quality checker in the web interface is trying to help you avoiding passwords that are already known (dictionary attack), the checker is not there to make your life harder.